What does an Apple Watch do – Apple Watch features (2025)

 Yes, you can text on your Apple Watch.
 You can read and give replies and send new text messages directly on your Apple Watch.

-Is Apple Watch water-resistant?
+Is the Apple Watch water-resistant?

-Apple doesn’t market its Apple Watch as waterproof instead it gives the watch a high water resistance rating.
+Apple doesn’t market its Apple Watch as waterproof; instead, it gives the watch a high water resistance rating.
 Apple says it’s fine to wear the watch in the rain or while showering, but it doesn’t recommend exposing the Watch to soaps, shampoos, conditioners, and perfumes as they can negatively affect the water seals and acoustic membranes of the Watch.

 You might also like to read this related post: Apple Watch not turning on – here’re 5 best solutions